 Adventures in sewing - Making my own Swiffer Duster Refills

-I found that there is multiple swiffer duster handles.
+I found that there is multiple Swiffer duster handles.
 Each one takes a different stitching to hold it in place.
 So check which handle you have.

 I put my handmade refills in the dryer for a few minutes to make them more static to attract dust.
 A quick swipe and the dust in my living room was gone.
 These refills can be washed and dried (I hang dry mine and then put them int he dryer for a few minutes before use).
 They stay together well as long as you sew them together properly.